Human Nature (novel)

 The changes to Smith are understandable, as they make it far easier to sell the TV audience on the idea that Smith is not the Doctor, and they allow the action to take place over a short timescale, but they make him a less interesting and less compelling character.

 When it comes to the treatment of the Doctor's companion, the book starts with two big advantages.
 Firstly, being a book there is much more space to explore the companion's subplots.
 Secondly, Benny is easily one of the most multifaceted and interesting companions in Doctor Who history – so much, that she became the star of the longest-running Doctor Who spin-off.
 Martha, however, is arguably the least developed of the New Series regular companions – her character is defined entirely by her unrequited crush on the Doctor, her job, and her skin colour.

 In the book, Benny gets her own set of plot threads, and her own supporting cast.
 She is pro-active in a way that Martha never gets the chance to be.
 Martha's supporting cast consists of one character who is killed and replaced by the family half-way through the first episode.
-And her subplots – such as they are - consist of receiving some racial abuse (a theme that the book explores far more effectively in a couple of throwaway lines - joan using the n-word, and Anand being called “darkie unpronounceable” by the other kids - than the TV story does at all), and being in unrequited love with the Doctor.
+And her subplots – such as they are - consist of being in unrequited love with the Doctor and receiving some racial abuse.
+And the latter is a theme that the book explores far more effectively in a couple of throwaway lines - Joan casually using the n-word (unfortunately edited out of the 2015 reprint), and Anand being called “darkie unpronounceable” by the other kids - than the TV story does at all.